uweseimet/atari_public/README.md

 # Notes on the projects for Atari 16/32 bit computers in this repository

+Each folder contains a separate project.
+There are no dependencies between these projects.
+They share a repository in order to reduce the maintenance overhead.
+There is a tag for each official release.

 - MAGTOROM - Protects the MagiC operating system against write access.
 The binary is available on https://www.seimet.de/atari/en.

 - MODULES - Modules for the HDDRIVER driver, see https://www.hddriver.net/en/modules.html for details and binaries.